lazlo-bonin/gocs/README.md

 Sometimes, components only make sense when coupled with other components.

+For example, an `IRegenable` component might always require a `IHealth` component.

 There are a few ways you can go about this.

 The most simple is to require a component to appear with another with Unity's built-in `[RequireComponent]` attribute: